periode/thesis/outline/ideals.md

 ### lexical field in programmer discourse

 - minimalism
-	- https://vimeo.com/47364930 -> concise code is code as litterature, because he says one of the issues is that there are just too many lines of code that one can wrap its head around. so there's a need for shrinking down content
+	- https://vimeo.com/47364930 -> concise code is code as literature, because he says one of the issues is that there are just too many lines of code that one can wrap its head around. so there's a need for shrinking down content
 - simplicity
 	- Syntactic simplicity, or elegance, measures the number and conciseness of the theory's basic principles.
 Ontological simplicity, or parsimony, measures the number of kinds of entities postulated by the theory. code is syntactic simplicity because wrngles together complex concepts (e.g. perl, one liners), or code is ontological simplicity, because all is within computation (e.g. lisp)